magento/merchdocs/src/marketing/recommendation-best-practices.md

 - Keep your site tidy.
 Do not deploy more than three recommendation units on same page.

 - If your store sells clothing, the `More like this` recommendation can suggest gender-specific items that do not match the gender of the product being viewed.
+Consider only using this recommendation type for non-clothing categories.

-## Which Recommendations to Use
+## Usage

-Magento provides a large set of recommendations you can deploy to your site.
-But which recommendations should you use and where should you place them?
-The following table provides some best practices:
+Magento provides a large set of recommendations you can deploy to various pages on your site.
+But which recommendations should you use on those pages?
+The following table provides some suggestions:

 |**Page**|**Recommendation type**|
 |---|---|